GET HELP NOW - email us

-Hospital Malpractice Cases
+Pennsylvania Hospital Malpractice Lawyer

 PREVENTABLE MEDICAL ERRORS – MEDICAL MALPRACTICE

 You needed help from a doctor.
 Instead, you suffered harm because of bad medical care.
 This is the story that far too many hospital patients in Pennsylvania have experienced.
+The consequences of hospital errors can be severe, including worsening of the original condition, new and serious symptoms, and even death.

 Examples of hospital malpractice include:

-• Failure to recognize signs of a serious complication
+• Failure to recognize signs of a serious complication.

-• Giving the wrong medication or dose to a patient
+• Giving the wrong medication or dose to a patient.

-• Sending a patient home too soon
+• Sending a patient home too soon.

 • The worsening of an existing condition